 a constant source of disappointment every time you walk around the garden.

 Rock is heavy and expensive to transport, so whenever possible acquire it locally.
 You should be able to find a local quarry by doing a search on the internet for your county and the word 'quarry', or consult the British Geological Survey's Directory of Mines and Quarries to get started.
 If you only want a small amount a garden centre should be able to provide it.
+If you can't find rocks locally there are online suppliers such as the Stone Warehouse and Decorative Aggregates, but read delivery information carefully, especially if you're buying large rockery stones, as vehicles will need to be able to unload pallets.

 Choosing the best rockery stones